fabiojmendes/tempsys-firmware/README.md

 ## Steps for flashing

-- Download the latest release of this package
+- Download the latest release of this package.
 - Download the nRF softdevice S113 from [here](https://www.nordicsemi.com/Products/Development-software/s113/download).
   Tested with version `7.3.0`.